 They’ll start wondering whether future owners will provide the same level of product or service as they’ve enjoyed in the past.
 They’ll start looking for alternative suppliers for those products and services, “just in case…”

 It is even more important than usual for a business owner to focus on customer loyalty when starting the selling process.
 Your customers/clients are the lifeblood of your business.
-If they start wavering in their support and sale suffer, the value of your business will suffer as well.
+If they start wavering in their support and sales suffer, the value of your business will suffer as well.

 Suppliers, Vendors and Creditors

-If, over many years, the business’ current owners have developed strong relationships with vendors and supplies, any favorable terms that resulted from those relationships could be revised to less-favorable ones – or even disappear altogether.
+If, over many years, the business’ current owners have developed strong relationships with vendors and suppliers, any favorable terms that resulted from those relationships could be revised to less-favorable ones – or even disappear altogether.
 Deliveries could even be suspended pending clarification from the current owners.

 Banks and other creditors have likely extended credit based on the reputation and history of the current owners.
 Creditors are very risk-averse and new ownership almost always presents unknown risk.
 Any such credit lines could be terminated.